 Each week a match will consist of the following sets of games

-Each player starts with a score of 301.
-The winner is the first player to reach zero.
+Each player starts with a score of 501.
+The winner is the first player to reach zero by doubling out on the number you begin your turn with.
 Players alternate throwing three darts, adding up the score total of the three darts and subtracting it from their previous score total.
 Doubles and triples count accordingly.
-We will play "easy in" meaning one starts deducting points from 301 immediately.
-We will also play "easy out" meaning you must bring your score to exactly zero in order to win.
 If you score more points than are left, you have busted and your turn ends.
 Your next turn you will start with the same number of points that you started with on your previous turn.

 *If both players agree, you may change to "double out" or even "double in, double out"*